csci338/fall2024/pages/_assignments/lab03.md

 ## Github

 Github is not Git.
 Github is essentially a code management platform that creates an ecosystem of software-related tools around Git.
-It's a solid choice for code management if you're using Git, but it does have limitations.

 In this section, we'll push our repository to Github.

 ### Create a New Repository

 On Github, click the "New" button that's next to your list of repos.
-Let's call it "lab3" or something similar.
-You may make it Private, but if you do you'll need to add me as a collaborator lately.

-You can leave everything else unchecked (i.e. Add README, Add .gitignore, Choose license) for now.
+Let's call it `lab03-exercises` (same as our local repo name, though you could name it something different).
+Please make it **public**.
+Leave all of the GitHub options unchecked (i.e. Add README, Add .gitignore, Choose license).

 Once you click the green "Create repository" button, you'll see some instructions.
 We're going to follow the ones labeled "push an existing